Office: Humanities 440

 Associate Professor of American Studies

 Education: PhD, University of Kentucky

 Critical Environmental Politics, Critical Legal Studies, Marxism, New Mexico and the U.S. Southwest

-I am an Associate Professor in the department of American Studies at the University of New Mexico.
+I am an Associate Professor and Chair of the department of American Studies at the University of New Mexico.
 I write and teach in the areas of environmental politics, violence and its relation to law & property, critical human geography and political economy.
 I have a regional focus on New Mexico and the wider U.S. Southwest.

 - Properties of Violence: Law and Land Grant Struggle in Northern New Mexico.
 University of Georgia Press (2013).

 - Apocalypse, the Radical Left and the Post-political Condition.
 Capitalism Nature Socialism, 24: 1, 6-8 [Introduction co-written with Mazen Labban and Matt Huber for a symposium on environmental politics co-organized with Labban and Huber] 2013.

 - Degrowth, American Style: No Impact Man and Bourgeois Primitivism.
 Capitalism Nature Socialism, 23:1, 105-118.
 2012.

 - "Retribution will be their reward": New Mexico's Las Gorras Blancas and and the Fight for the Las Vegas Land Grant Commons.
 Radical History Review.
 [Special issue on Enclosures, edited by Amy Chazkel and David Serlin] 2010.